reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 A subcomponent can be declared as an array.

-A subcomponent can be declared to apply to specific modes.

 A subcomponent can have property values associated as part of the subcomponent declaration.

 A subcomponent declaration may include a specification of nested subcomponents without explicit component classifier specification.